han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 * The metadata lives in the same file as the content.
 * The templating integrates well with the metadata, you can have for loops etc...

-The templating system and front matter removes the duplication that you would otherwise need to do with plain html
+The templating system and Front Matter removes the duplication that you would otherwise need to do with plain html

 ## Config file for advanced functionalities